egmnklc/social-app/Reactivities/Notes/project_notes.md

 > Take activities variable as an example here, the query only goes to the database when we execute **`ToListAsync()`**.
 Then it returns the results.
 > : So the overall idea of this is to simply defer execution of our queries.
 >
+> **`We are doing this to save bandwith.
+There is no necessary particular reason to load all activities at once within a infinite scrool page manner.
+Hence. we will optimize bandwith usage and provide a better user experience with paging, sorting and filtering.
+All this changes will take effect on the Application layer.`**

 ---